kyma-project/btp-manager/docs/contributor/02-10-operations.md

 key values should be empty.
 If some required data is missing, the reconciler throws an error (6a) with the message about missing keys/values, sets the CR in the `Error` state (reason `InvalidSecret`), and stops the reconciliation until there is a change in the required
 Secret.
-7. After checking the Secret, the reconciler applies and deletes operations of the [module resources](/module-resources).
+7. After checking the Secret, the reconciler performs the apply and delete operations of the [module resources](/module-resources).
 One of GitHub Actions creates the `module-resources` directory, which contains manifests for applying and deleting operations.
 See [workflows](04-10-workflows.md#auto-update-chart-and-resources) for more details.
 First, the reconciler deletes outdated module resources stored as manifests in [to-delete.yml](/module-resources/delete/to-delete.yml).
 8. After all outdated resources are deleted successfully, the reconciler prepares current resources from manifests in the [apply](/module-resources/apply) directory to be applied to the cluster.
 The reconciler prepares certificates (regenerated if needed) and webhook configurations and adds these to the list of current resources.